 If this is the place for you, then read on, I'm so glad you're here.

 In this article we're going to break down:

-The 4 essential prongs to teach our kids about the online world
+The 4 essential prongs to teach your child about the online world

-Why not teaching them these 4 things is harmful to them
+Why not teaching her these 4 things is harmful to her

-- And the what and the why behind the things that we do and teach differently than what others in this industry are doing
+- And the what and the why behind teaching this differently than what others in this industry are doing

 Let's dig in.

 A bit ago I spoke at a church group about this topic.
 I knew from experience that you can only get so far in a one-time talk and I wanted to make sure that at the very least we discussed what they really wanted to know about that day.

 So I gave each person an index card.
 On one side, I asked them to write down what their most burning questions about this topic are today.
 And on the other side I asked them to write down what would make them the happiest when it comes to this topic.